-Private employers in Puerto Rico can perform background checks (including criminal and credit checks) on job applicants subject to federal parameters, including the Fair Credit Reporting Act and recent EEOC guidance concerning the potential disparate impact of background checks.
+Private employers in Puerto Rico can perform background checks (including criminal and credit checks) on job applicants subject to federal parameters, including the Fair Credit Reporting Act and recent guidance from the Equal Employment Opportunity Commission concerning the potential disparate impact of background checks.
 See the United States chapter for further information.